 Making a sex abuse claim

-If you have been abused as a Scout or know a loved one who has been, contact a child welfare authority.
+If you have been abused as a Scout or if you know a loved one who has been subjected to child sex abuse in scouting organisations, contact a child welfare authority.

 From there, you will fill out a form that requires details of the sexual abuse that took place and on the dates it occurred.
 In addition, you will need to provide reports by health workers, medical professionals or counsellors as proof of physical or psychological damage as a result of suffering sexual abuse as a child.

 Your first step in all cases should be to report your complaint to the police for investigation.
 Then contact the sexual assault experts at Gerard Malouf & Partners who will help prepare the required documents that are submitted to the institution who has responsibility for compensation to you.

 GMP regularly sees clients who experienced abuse a long time ago and fear that they won’t be able to get compensation.
 However, the redress scheme and Royal Commission are changing that.

 We are very attentive to the sensitive nature of scout sex abuse compensation claims and have a lot of experience with it.
 Contact us today if you would like more information about filing a scout sex abuse claim against a scouting organisation in Australia.